These fuss-free floral pointers should help you choose wedding flowers with ease.

-Flowers play an important part in any wedding; they help set the tone for a celebration, carry your chosen theme and create a beautiful setting for your nuptials.
-For many bride-to-be's knowing where to start when it comes to choosing your wedding flowers can be difficult so, before you head out for your first florist consultation, read our expert guide…
+Flowers typically play an integral part in any wedding; helping to set the tone, carry a theme and create a beautiful setting for your nuptials.
+For many couples, knowing where to start when it comes to choosing your wedding flowers can be difficult, so, before you head out to your first florist consultation, we thought we'd share some green-fingered tips.

-When should I start thinking about my wedding flowers?
+At What Point in the Timeline should I start thinking about wedding flowers?

 Where should I look for inspiration?

 What flowers should I choose?

 How can I make my wedding flowers more personal?